 xv.
 Environmental Questionnaire

 You must complete the Environmental Questionnaire.
-This form is available on EERE Exchange at https://eere-Exchange.energy.gov/ and can also be found at https://www.eere-pmc.energy.gov/PMCRecipient/EQ Sample.pdf.
+This form is available on EERE Exchange at https://eere-Exchange.energy.gov/.
 Save the Environmental Questionnaire in a single PDF file using the following convention for the title "Control Number_LeadOrganization_EQ."